 Children in Community

-Children are an integral part of community life at La’akea.
 We appreciate and recognize the benefits and challenges involved in conscious childcare.
 While the parents are primarily responsible, other members, and the community as a whole, participate in caring for the children.

 We are currently open to the possibility of adding more children to our community with their families.

-Currently the children at La’akea Community attend the Malamalama Waldorf School.
-We have been fortunate that their teacher is a very experienced Waldorf teacher who raised her children much the same as our kids are being raised here – off the grid and supported by friends, family and nature.
+We were fortunate that their teacher was a very experienced Waldorf teacher who raised her children much the same as our kids were raised here – off the grid and supported by friends, family and nature.
+Those children are now teenagers, and we currently have one young child living here, born in 2018.

 Policies About CHILD RAISING AT LA’AKEA